Ric Parnell: Career

 Spinal Tap became a working band, recording a soundtrack album and promoting the film with live shows and a 1984 appearance on Saturday Night Live.
 The character of Mick Shrimpton having died in This Is Spinal Tap, Parnell assumed the role of his "twin brother" drummer Ric Shrimpton for the group's appearances subsequent to the film.
 This continued through the band's 1992 reunion album Break Like the Wind and the associated concert tour.
 Parnell was not a part of more recent Spinal Tap activity.

 While living in Missoula, Montana, Parnell co-hosted an 8-midnight radio program, Spontaneous Combustion, on KDTR Trail 103.3 FM.
 Parnell was an avid golfer and frequently played golf when not employed playing the drums.

-Parnell died on 1 May 2022 in Missoula, Montana at the age of 70.
+Parnell died on 1 May 2022 in Missoula, Montana at the age of 70 from a blood clot in his lungs.